-The applicable performance targets approved by the Compensation Committee are a revenue growth target and a stock price target, with each target weighted at 50% of the total award.
-The revenue growth target will be achieved at the target level if the revenue recognized by the Company for the performance period represents growth at a level of 30% above the Company's revenue for its 2020 fiscal year, excluding the value (as of the closing date of such acquisitions) of revenues generated from acquisitions completed during the period commencing on the date that is 30 calendar days prior to the start of the performance period and to the end of the performance period.
-The stock price target will be achieved at the target level if the average closing price of the Company's common stock, measured over a 30-day trading period ending prior to the last trading day of the 2023 fiscal year, is at least \$17.98 per share, which represents a 225% increase of the market price of the Company's Common Stock measured over a thirty-day period ending prior the start of the performance period.
+Under the Performance RSUs, the awards will vest based on the achievement of the performance goals over a three-year performance period and were established with performance targets based on revenue growth target and a stock price, with each target weighted at 50% of the total award.
+The revenue growth target will be achieved at the target level if the revenue recognized by the Company for the performance period represents growth at a level of 30% above the Company's revenue for its most recently completed fiscal year, excluding the value (as of the closing date of such acquisitions) of revenues generated from acquisitions completed during the period commencing on the date that is 30 calendar days prior to the start of the performance period and to the end of the performance period.
+The stock price target will be achieved at the target level if the average closing price of the Company's common stock, measured over a 30-day trading period ending prior to the last trading day of the performance period, is at least 225% above the market price of the Company's Common Stock measured over a thirty-day period ending prior the start of the performance period.
 The Compensation Committee established threshold, target and maximum levels of performance for each of the performance goals of 80%, 100% and 125% of target, respectively.
 These performance levels feature payout ratios of 80% at threshold, 100% at target, and 125% at the maximum level of performance.
 No Performance RSUs would be earned if performance is below the threshold level for each target.
 If the Company achieves either or both of the targets in amounts between these levels, the percentage of any such target that will become earned and vested will be interpolated on a straight-line basis between the closest two percentages.